RutujaWanjari/ML_study/Udemy/AWS_Certified_Machine_Learning_Specialty_2021/DAILY_DOSE.md

 #### K-Nearest-Neighbors (KNN)

-1. plot a datapoint in the space, check waht labels n(usualyy 5) the points near this new datapoint have, th most occurring label wins
+1. plot a datapoint in the space, check what labels n has ie the points near this new datapoint have (usually n=5), the most occurring label wins
 2. supervised
 3. used for classification as well as regression
-4. calssification - find k closet points to the new datapoint and return the most frequent label
+4. classification - find k closest points to the new datapoint and return the most frequent label
 5. regression - find k closest point to the new datapoint and return the most average value
 6. input -
    1. recorIO-protobuf or csv -